 Hint: Depending on your espresso machine, we recommend asking our master roaster, Paul, the ideal grind setting for your chosen roast.
 See what grind setting should I use |

-- Before brewing, make sure you allow enough time for your machine to warm up, or alternatively, leave your machine on so you’re not waiting around and you’re ready to go.
+Allow enough time for the espresso machine to warm up.
+Switch it on when you are waiting around, so that you are ready to go when the brewing time comes.
 The entire brewing process of extracting the espresso and frothing the milk should only take about 5 minutes.

 Hint: Packing down/cleaning your machine means you’ll be saving money on maintenance in the long-term, especially if you have an expensive machine. |

-- Ensure you have water (filtered is optional) in your coffee machine before turning on your espresso machine and get your materials in order.
+Ensure that you have topped up your water reservoir in your espersso machine.
 Place your coffee tamper, portafilter and basket close to your coffee machine.

 Hint: Understanding your machine and the tools used will help you dose each shot ensuring the best extraction possible. |